 - Is there a place for a mom and nursing pups in your home?

 - Is your household bustling with activity or fairly quiet?

 - Are there kids in your home (or do they come to visit regularly)–if so, how old are they and are they old enough to be gentle with fragile puppies or be respectful to an adult dog?

 - What about other pets in your home–do they like all other dogs?

 - Do you have cats?

-- What kind of time do you have for walks, play time, training or vet appointments (if needed)?
+- What kind of time do you have for walks, play time, training, attending some Meet & Greet events for more public expsorue for your foster dog, or vet appointments (if needed)?

 - There is no guarantee on how long a dog will be in foster care before getting adopted – can you stay the course (it could be potentially 3-8 months)?